ClintasaurusRex/Ruby-Docs-TOP/Docs/ruby_array_methods_complete.md

 **Common use cases:**

-- Getting first element
+- Implementing "peek" operations to examine data without modification
-- Getting first n elements
+- Creating pagination systems where you need the first n results
-- Safe access (returns nil for empty arrays)
+- Safe access to the beginning of potentially empty collections
+- Implementing preview functionality where you show limited initial data

 #### `last`